na-na-hi/renget/archive/bloatmaxx.md

 > wtf is this?
-this preset includes prompts that will generate some interactive html panels that is based on the nature of your roleplay includes an ST extension by Todd to support HTML button inputs from AI (for kino text adventures)
+this preset includes prompts that will generate some interactive html panels that is based on the nature of your roleplay includes an ST extension to support HTML button inputs from AI (for kino text adventures)
 >what model do i use?
 use **claude 3 opus/sonnet**
 originally made for furbo due to its release speed (30+ tk/s) but its trash and slow now. use **gpt-4-32k** if you need to